© 2005 – 2018

 “Eugene was the baby,” McDowell said.
 “And when he left, it just killed my brother.”

-As he approaches his 65th birthday in October 2010, Don Martin now is in the final stages of Alzheimer’s Disease and cancer is slowly eating away at his body.
-Eugene’s mother, Janice, recently died from diabetes without ever knowing what happened to her son.
+Eugene’s mother, Janice, had recently died from diabetes without ever knowing what happened to her son.

-Despite the amount of pain he’s in, McDowell believes her brother is hanging on because of Gene and said they need some type of closure so he can go.
-If he knows Gene is there “waiting for him,” she said, she thinks he’d go.
+Despite the amount of pain he endured, McDowell believed her brother continued to hang on because of Gene.
+He needed some type of closure so he could go, she said.
+If he knew Gene was there “waiting for him,” he’d be able to let go and die in peace.

 At one time, a $94,000 reward was offered — including $25,000 by the Des Moines Register — for information leading to the recovery of either Johnny Gosch or Eugene Martin.
 It, too, eventually went by the wayside as weeks turned to months, and then years with no viable leads.

 James Rowley, the retired Des Moines police detective who worked the Martin case until his retirement in 2001, also recognized the similarities in the two cases but still has questions about how they are linked.

 “Why the two-year gap?” he stated in an August 12, 2009 interview with the Des Moines Register.
 That just wasn’t how it normally worked with serial killers and kidnappers.
 A criminal’s “growing appetite” for crime, he told the Register, doesn’t allow for lengthy holding patterns.

 “Where was he before ’82?”
 Rowley asked.
 “Where was he between ’82 and ’84, and where was he after ’84?”